Survey To Measure PDRacer Hulls ( the survey is closed )

-The string line system and tolerance range has been with the club since the beginning, but we had no penalty.
+The string line measuring system and tolerance range has been with the club since the beginning, but we had no penalty.
 This was naive on my part, I thought everyone would simply be honest and follow the rules.
-With the experience of having to resolve this problem, I can now see the importance of having a soft penalty for breaking our rules.
+With the experience of having to resolve this problem I can now see the importance of having a soft penalty for breaking our rules.

 We now measure hulls for racing and like speeding tickets, we have a soft penalty for violating our class rules as stipulated in rule 7.
 The most important part is this motivates the 5% to go ahead and follow our few rules like the rest of us.
 Our tolerance range is still very big and the penalty is only a soft annoyance, not like your boat is going to get confiscated.
-The hull shape cheating is the only real problem we have experienced, and I hope this delayed start penalty can fix it so we can get back to our original concept without further problems.
-Only time will tell if this is will fix the problem or we need to make more adjustments.
+The hull shape cheating is the only real problem we have experienced and I hope this delayed start penalty can fix it so we can get back to our original concept without further problems.
+Time will tell if this is will fix the problem or we need to make more adjustments.